 A good number of pupils take a gap year between school and university and the process of organising such programmes can be a little daunting for pupils.
 The well-stocked Careers Library has information about many organisations, which offer gap year programmes and the accumulated experience of past years enables the Careers Department (together with a pupil’s Sixth Form tutor) to offer advice about the opportunities available and appropriate choices that a particular pupil might make.

-32 pupils have gained places at International Universities, including 17 to the US (e.g. Northeastern, UT Texas, Columbia, UC Berkeley, Wellesley College, New York University); 6 to Università Bocconi in Milan; 3 to IE University in Madrid; 1 to University of Sydney; 1 to McGill in Canada.
-In the Lower Sixth, SAT preparation has been particularly successful this year, with all 24 Malvern College candidates scoring 300 points above the US High School average and 2 candidates gaining maximum marks in their subject tests.
+In the Lower Sixth, SAT preparation has been particularly successful this year, with several Malvern College candidates scoring 300 points above the US High School average and several candidates gaining maximum marks in their subject tests.

-In addition to attending conferences at various American universities himself, the College’s International Universities Applications officer led a school trip to America during the Summer holidays where pupils were given the opportunity to visit various universities and Colleges throughout the American North Eastern seaboard.
+In addition to attending conferences at various American universities himself, the College’s International Universities Applications Officer led a school trip to America during the Summer, where pupils were given the opportunity to visit various universities and colleges throughout the American Northeastern seaboard.

 FAQs – US and International Universities